TalayRuk/myCodeSnippets/EmberProject.md

 `ember g model [modelName]` make new model (js file and js testfile).
 `ember g component [componentName]` create a new compononent (js file, hbs file, and testfile).

-_Remember: a dash is required in every component name to avoid possible naming conflicts with HTML elements_
+_Remember: a dash is required in every component name to avoid possible naming conflicts with HTML elements._

-## Views (templates and components)
+## Views - hbs

 ### Common hbs syntax
-_Remember: do no include spaces between your opening or closing Handlebars brackets.
-It may lead to unexpected errors._

-#### Helpers
+### Helpers
-List of all "helpers" in the [EMBER.TEMPLATES.HELPERS](http://emberjs.com/api/classes/Ember.Templates.helpers.html) class.

 ###### The link, if, and loop helper
 ```hbs